-How Neuroscience Might Help The San Francisco Giants Win The World Series | Fast Company
+How Neuroscience Might Help The San Francisco Giants Win The World Series

 Today, Halo Neuroscience, a San Francisco startup that’s developed a device aimed at boosting the performance of athletes, announced it has officially been helping the Giants get the most out of its players.

-The device, the Halo Sport, stimulates the brain’s motor cortex, energizing motor neutrons, which then send athletes’ muscles stronger signals, allowing them to get more powerful and efficient with every training rep.
+The device, the Halo Sport, stimulates the brain’s motor cortex, energizing motor neurons, which then send athletes’ muscles stronger signals, allowing them to get more powerful and efficient with every training rep.

 The Halo Sport, which looks almost exactly like a pair of headphones, isn’t new.
 But Halo hasn’t previously revealed much about its partnerships with any professional sports franchises, especially not ones that have progressed beyond the experimental stage.